Institute of Measurement, Control and Microtechnology

 Welcome to our Homepage

 The feedback principle is a basis of every controller and can be regarded as one of nature's universal principles.
-No creature would have the ability to move without continuously measuring it's state, processing of these signals data and feeding back information to muscles.
-Methods from the interdisciplinary fields of measurement and control engineering are applied within a large number of areas and build the basis of automation of complex processes and plants.
+No creature would have the ability to move without continuously measuring its state, processing of these signals data and feeding back information to muscles.
+Methods from the interdisciplinary fields of measurement and control engineering are applied within numerous areas and build the basis of automation of complex processes and plants.

 Management